 |Kevin B. Chen

-Kevin B. Chen has been involved in the San Francisco Bay Area arts community for close to 20 years as a curator, arts administrator, writer, and visual artist.
-Since 1998, he has been a Program Director at Intersection for the Arts for over 15 years, and currently runs the Artist Studio Residency program at the de Young Museum.
-He has served on selection panels for Creative Capital Foundation, Alliance of Artists Communities, San Francisco Arts Commission, City of San Jose Cultural Affairs Office, Arts Council Silicon Valley, and the Headlands Center for the Arts.
+Kevin B. Chen has been involved in the San Francisco Bay Area arts community for over two decades as a curator, writer, and visual artist.
+He was the Program Director of Visual Arts at Intersection for the Arts for over 15 years, and currently runs the Artist Studio Residency program at the de Young Museum.
+He has served on selection panels for Creative Capital Foundation, Alliance of Artists Communities, San Francisco Arts Commission, City of San Jose Cultural Affairs Office, Arts Council Silicon Valley, and Headlands Center for the Arts.
 His writing has been published by Paper Museum Press, Light Work, Yerba Buena Center for the Arts, Chinese Culture Center of SF, The Third Line - Art Gallery in Dubai, and Kearny Street Workshop, and he has exhibited his own work at venues including the San Jose Institute of Contemporary Art, Southern Exposure, and The Kitchen.

 Former Director, Recology Artist in Residence Program

 Paul Fresina served as Director of the Recology San Francisco Artist in Residence Program from 2000 to 2007, and was Director of the company's Hazardous Waste Programs from 2004 to 2007.
 Before coming to Recology, Fresina was the Business Program Manager at the San Francisco Hazardous Waste Management Program at the San Francisco Department of the Environment.
 He was an instructor of Instructional Technologies at San Francisco State University from 1991 to 2006.
 He currently is Director of Communications at PaintCare Inc.

 Environmental Education Coordinator, SF Department of the Environment